Investors Grapple with Changing Demands – Boardroom Diversity and Composition

 The other way in which investors encourage corporate diversity is through supporting resolutions from shareholder advocates.
 More than three-quarters of shareholder proposals on diversity topics are filed at U.S. companies in any given year, where they are usually nonbinding – meaning that management is not obligated to respond.

-Data from Insightia’s Voting module show that the number of proposals on diversity have grown sharply in recent years.
+Data from Insightia’s Voting module show that the number of proposals on diversity has grown sharply in recent years.

 In 2018, there were 16 proposals on various diversity topics, including requests for issuers to publish internal workforce composition data, the adoption of diversity policies, and details about the diversity of the board of directors.
 That had risen to 26 in 2020.
 Average support for these proposals fluctuated around a level that showed significant support but only occasionally resulted in the proposals gaining majority support.